sarcaz/cordova-plugin-zebra-scanner/README.md

 ## Warning
 I had to use SDK provided by Zebra and there are multiple bugs in it.
 * Calling any method will start scanning for bluetooth devices.
 There was no way around it.
   The SDK object starts scanning by itself when it is created.
 * There is no way to stop scanning for bluetooth devices.
-Calling stopScan() will stop the scan however only for few seconds, after that the scan will restart itself and it will keep repeating unless a scanner is connected or until plugin is destroyed.
+Calling stopScan() will stop the scan however only for few seconds, after that the scan will restart itself and it will keep repeating that unless a scanner is connected or until plugin is destroyed.

 ## Install
 ### Cordova